sv222/ansible-docker-role/README.md

 None.

-## Example Playbook
+## Using

-Here's an example playbook that uses this role:
+1. Create playbook that uses this role:

+main.yml:

 ```yaml
 - name: Install Docker